Simon the Shoemaker: Doubt

-Some scholars have suggested that Simon was a purely fictional figure.E.
-Zeller, (1868), Socrates and the Socratic Schools, trans.
-O. J. Reichel.
-Longmans, Green & Co.
+Some scholars have suggested that Simon was a purely fictional figure.
 The central contention of his existence is his omission in the works of Plato, Xenophon, and Aristophanes – the primary sources on Socrates.
 Other scholars, point out that absence of evidence is not evidence of absence.

 If he is indeed fictional, he would have most likely been invented by Phaedo of Elis in his dialogue Simon - of which, only a few fragments survive.

 Support

 Archaeological investigations have revealed the remains of a shop near the Tholos in the southwest corner of the Agora of Athens which has yielded quantities of hobnails and a pot base with the word "Simon's" (ΣΙΜΟΝΟΣ) inscribed on it.
 Skeptics assert that it cannot be certain if this is Simon's shop.

 In the Cynic epistles, Simon is referenced by Antisthenes and Aristippus, and even partakes in the exchange.
 However, these letters are later Roman creations.

 Within the Heracles of Antisthenes, references Simon.
 Thus, it would be unlikely that he would be a literary creation of two early writers: Antisthenes, and Phaedo of Elis.

 In the recording of Simon's dialogues, Diogenes Laërtius' lack of order and the repetition of some titles point against the works being fabrication.

 R. F. Hock concludes that the lack of information and interest on Simon the Shoemaker is testified by the fact that he "came to function in a very specific context" and he "was admired really only by strict Cynics."